Hotels4Teams

 What are the closest hotels to Tucson Electric Park?

-The closest hotels to Tucson Electric Park are SpringHill Suites Tucson at the Bridges (1.44 mi), Woodspring Suites Tucson South (1.55 mi), and Days Inn by Wyndham Tucson Airport (2.08 mi).
+The closest hotel to Tucson Electric Park is SpringHill Suites Tucson at the Bridges (1.44 mi, from $338/night) — a 3-minute drive.
+Other nearby options include Woodspring Suites Tucson South (1.55 mi, from $80/night) and Days Inn by Wyndham Tucson Airport (2.08 mi, from $66/night).
+SpringHill Suites Tucson at the Bridges offers free breakfast, a pool, and a fitness center.
+Days Inn by Wyndham Tucson Airport offers free breakfast and a pool.

 Which hotels near Tucson Electric Park are good for families?